helgoboss/reaper-rs/README.md

 This API contains the raw bindings, nothing more.
 It's unsafe to a large extent and not intended to be used directly.
 However, it serves as foundation for all the other APIs and is easy to keep up-to-date because it's mostly auto-generated from `reaper_plugin_functions.h`.
-It also can serve as last resort if a function has not yet been implemented in the medium-level API (although I rather want encourage to contribute to the medium-level API in such a case).
+It also can serve as last resort if a function has not yet been implemented in the medium-level API (although I rather want to encourage to contribute to the medium-level API in such a case).

 Status: